 There are a few negatives about the Canon G7X for snorkeling, but overall we are very happy with the camera.

-First, check out these pictures we took with the cameras in St. John (we will add a link to more once we get them edited).
+First, check out some pictures we took with the Canon G7X cameras, from a couple of recent trips.
 The proof is in the pudding.
 We got a far higher percentage of usable pictures using the Canon G7X for snorkeling than any other camera we have ever used.
-You can click on the pictures to see them bigger.

-The most standout feature of the G7X versus most other compact cameras is that it has a 1 inch sensor, yet remains compact.
+The most standout feature of the G7X, versus our previous Canon S90 cameras, is that it has a big one inch sensor, yet remains compact.
 One benefit of that is that you can crop into a picture and retain detail, which is great for fish pictures, like the sample below.